 If you crave the adrenaline rush of a tricky red or a challenging black run, but yearn for the comfort of familiar greens and gentle blues at the end of the day, an intermediate resort is your best choice.
-Finding a resort that’s just right for your skiing skills can make all the difference to your trip.
-Here are five resorts that are perfect for intermediate skiers.
+Finding a resort that’s just right for your skiing skills can make all the difference to your trip – here are five of the best ski resorts for intermediates.

-Another snow-dusted haven in the French Alps, Méribel is part of Les Trois Vallées ski area – the largest in the world.
-With over 300 runs, 132 of which are blue, there’s more than enough snow to sink your skis into here.
+One of the best french ski resorts for intermediates, Méribel is part of Les Trois Vallées ski area – the largest ski area in the world.
+With over 300 runs, 132 of which are blue, this is one of the best ski resorts for intermediates who’ll find there’s more than enough snow to sink their skis into.
 The main valleys are Méribel, home to the soaring Mont Du Vallon; Courchevel, where you’ll find stunning Mont Blanc; and Val Thorens, which usually has near-perfect snow conditions thanks to its height.

 Méribel also has two snow parks if you’re in the mood for freestyle frolics.
-Accommodation wise, it’s equipped with apartment, chalet and hotel options – many with ski-in, ski-out access.
+Accommodation wise, it’s equipped with apartments, chalets and hotel options – many with ski-in, ski-out access.

 Skiing isn’t the only attraction here – food is a major draw for Lech, and for good reason.
 Some of Austria’s finest cuisine can be sampled at restaurants such as Aurelio’s, which offers mouth-watering modern and traditional dishes and an impressive range of aged brandies.

-Italy’s appropriately named ‘Pale Mountains’, the Dolomite Superski area, has over 1,200km of gleaming snow.
-The best intermediate runs are found in Cortina d’Ampezzo and Alta Badia, although you’ll find a good mix of runs all over the range.
+Italy’s appropriately named ‘Pale Mountains’, the Dolomiti Superski area, has over 1,200km of gleaming, snowy pistes.
+The best Italian ski resorts for intermediates in the Dolomites are Cortina d’Ampezzo and Alta Badia, although you’ll find a good mix of runs all over the range.